Capture method — Gill or fixed net

 Capture area — North East Atlantic (FAO 27)

-Stock area — Bay of Biscay to Northern North Sea (Northern Stock)
+Stock area — North Sea, Celtic Seas, Bay of Biscay (north).
+Northern Stock.

 Hake belongs to a group of fish known collectively as Merluccidae.
 There is only one species, European hake, found in European seas.
 European hake is widely distributed over the Northeast Atlantic shelf.
 Hake is a top predator and cannibalistic.
 It is a late maturing fish, spawning from February to July in northern waters.
 There are two major nursery areas: the Bay of Biscay and off southern Ireland.
 As they approach maturity, hake move into deeper waters offshore.
 Hake can attain a length of 100-180 cm, with a weight of 11-15 kg.
 Females mature at 5-6 years at about 50 cm.